thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 ## Rocker/Toggle Switches

 ::: tip
-To correctly locate and align the rocker switches before soldering, the frontpanel should be partially assembled according to the following instructions.
+To correctly locate and align the rocker switches before soldering, the front panel should be partially assembled according to the following instructions.
 :::

 ::: tip